 - A. Except as provided in paragraph B below, a student journalist has the right to exercise freedom of speech and freedom of the press in school-sponsored media regardless of whether the school-sponsored media receives financial support from the school or district, uses school equipment or facilities in its production, or is produced as part of a class or course in which the student journalist is enrolled.
 Freedom of speech includes freedom to express political viewpoints.
 Consistent with paragraph B below, a student journalist has the right to determine the news, opinion, feature, and advertising content of school-sponsored media.
-The school district must not discipline a student journalist for exercising rights or freedoms under this paragraph or the First Amendment of the United States Constitution. - B Student expression in school-sponsored media, a yearbook, or school-sponsored activity is prohibited when the material: - 1. is obscene to minors; - 2. is defamatory; - 3. is profane, harassing, threatening, or intimidating; - 4. constitutes an unwarranted invasion of privacy; - 5. violates federal or state law; - 6. causes a material and substantial disruption of school activities; - 7. is directed to inciting or producing imminent lawless action on school premises or the violation of lawful school policies or rules, including a policy adopted in accordance with Minnesota Statutes, section 121A.03 or 121A.031; - 8. advertises or promotes any product or service not permitted for minors by law;
+The school district must not discipline a student journalist for exercising rights or freedoms under this paragraph or the First Amendment of the United States Constitution. - B.A.
+Student eExpression in an official school publication or school-sponsored media, a yearbook, or school-sponsored activity is prohibited when the material: - 1. is obscene to minors; - 2. is libelous or slanderous; - 2. is defamatory - 3. is profane, harassing, threatening, or intimidating - 4. constitutes an unwarranted invasion of privacy; - 5. violates federal or state law; - 6. causes a material and substantial disruption of school activities; - 7. is directed to inciting or producing imminent lawless action on school premises or the violation of lawful school policies or rules, including a policy adopted in accordance with Minnesota Statutes, section 121A.03 or 121A.031; - 83. advertises or promotes any product or service not permitted for minors by law; - 4. encourages students to commit illegal acts or violate school regulations or substantially disrupts the orderly operation of school or school activities; - 95. expresses or advocates sexual, racial, or religious harassment or violence or prejudice;

-- 9. expresses or advocates sexual, racial, or religious harassment or violence or prejudice; or - 10. is distributed or displayed in violation of time, place, and manner regulations. - C. The school district must not retaliate or take adverse employment action against a student media adviser for supporting a student journalist exercising rights or freedoms under paragraph A above or the First Amendment of the United States Constitution. - D. Notwithstanding the rights or freedoms of this Article or the First Amendment of the United States Constitution, nothing in this Article inhibits a student media adviser from teaching professional standards of English and journalism to student journalists.

-These professional standards may include, but are not limited to, the following:

-- 1. assuring that participants learn whatever lessons the activity is designed to teach; - 2. assuring that readers or listeners are not exposed to material that may be inappropriate for their level of maturity; - 3. assuring that the views of the individual speaker are not erroneously attributed to the school; - 4. assuring that the school is not associated with any position other than neutrality on matters of political controversy; - 5. assuring that the sponsored student speech cannot reasonably be perceived to advocate conduct otherwise inconsistent with the shared values of a civilized social order; - 6. assuring that the school is not associated with expression that is, for example, ungrammatical, poorly written, inadequately researched, biased or prejudiced, vulgar or profane, or unsuitable for immature audiences. - E. Time, Place, and Manner of Distribution
+- 106. is distributed or displayed in violation of time, place, and manner regulations. - C. The school district must not retaliate or take adverse employment action against a student media adviser for supporting a student journalist exercising rights or freedoms under paragraph A above or the First Amendment of the United States Constitution. - D. Notwithstanding the rights or freedoms of this Article or the First Amendment of the United States Constitution, nothing in this Article inhibits a student media adviser from teaching professional standards of English and journalism to student journalists. - B. Expression in an official school publication or school-sponsored activity is subject to editorial control by the school district over the style and content so long as the school district's actions are reasonably related to legitimate pedagogical concerns.
+These may include, but are not limited to, the following: - 1. assuring that participants learn whatever lessons the activity is designed to teach; - 2.
+2. assuring that readers or listeners are not exposed to material that may be inappropriate for their level of maturity; - 3.
+3. assuring that the views of the individual speaker are not erroneously attributed to the school; - 4.
+4. assuring that the school is not associated with any position other than neutrality on matters of political controversy; - 5.
+5. assuring that the sponsored student speech cannot reasonably be perceived to advocate conduct otherwise inconsistent with the shared values of a civilized social order; - 6. assuring that the school is not associated with expression that is, for example, ungrammatical, poorly written, inadequately researched, biased or prejudiced, vulgar or profane, or unsuitable for immature audiences. - EC.
+Time, Place, and Manner of Distribution